NCAR/DART/models/wrf/tutorial/README.md

 However, for this tutorial, we will only show you how the major components work.
-The next step in our process is the main *driver.csh* script, which expects a starting date as a command line argument (YYYYMMDDHH).
-So you would, for this tutorial, run it as:
+The next step in our process is the main *driver.csh* script, which expects a starting date (YYYYMMDDHH) and the full path of the resource file as command line arguments.
+In this example (which uses csh/tcsh syntax), we are also capturing the run-time output into a file named *run.out* and the entire command will be running in the background:

     cd $BASE_DIR/scripts
     ./driver.csh 2017042706 param.csh >& run.out &

+*driver.csh* will
-The script will check that the input files are present (wrfinput files, wrfbdy, observation sequence, and DART restart files), create a job script to run filter in rundir, monitor that expected output from filter is created, then generate job scripts for all of the model advances.
+ - check that the input files are present
+    (wrfinput files, wrfbdy, observation sequence, and DART restart files),
-After this completes, the script will check if this is the last analysis to determine if a new cycle is needed or not.
-A script is also launched by the driver to compute some observation space diagnostics and to convert the final observation sequence file into a netcdf format.
+ - create a job script to run *filter* in `$BASE_DIR/rundir`,
+ - monitor that expected output from *filter* is created,
+ - submit jobs to advance the ensemble to the next analysis time,
+ - (simultaneously with the ensemble advance) compute assimilation diagnostics
+ - archive and clean up
+ - and continue to cycle until the final analysis time has been reached.

 \[[top](#)\]